qBraid/qBraid/docs/lab/environments.rst

 =============

-The qBraid Lab Environment Manager is a robust package and virtual environment management system provided to qBrad end-users through a simple, intuitive graphical user interface.
+The qBraid Lab Environment Manager is a robust package and virtual environment management system provided to qBraid end-users through a simple, intuitive graphical user interface.

 To expand the Environment Manager sidebar, click on **Envs** in the upper-right of the Lab console.
 **My Environments** are your currently installed environments.
 The qBraid Default environment and